 As the Blue Jays’ camp gets plagued by injury, some fans on X are viewing the situation through a glass of skepticism.

-Some fans also expressed their relief about the Blue Jays’ existing rotation depth.
-One commented, “Thank god the Jays have pitching depth.
+Then, some also expressed their relief about the Blue Jays’ existing rotation depth.
+“Thank god the Jays have pitching depth.
 They are down 3 starters before the year even begins.”

 “And there’s the other shoe.
-Thankfully, there were 8 starters, so there are still 5,” wrote another.
+Thankfully, there were 8 starters, so there are still 5,” echoed another.

 “Oooff.
 I’m sure there’s a huge range of outcomes and severity, but assuming this isn’t an inning management phantom injury, this can take a lot of time.
-This was Bowden’s diagnosis last year,” speculated a user on X. The user related Yesavage’s injury to Bowden Francis’ season-ending one.
-Francis, too, was diagnosed with a shoulder impingement in 2025 that landed him on the injured list.
-However, a right elbow injury in February led to Tommy John surgery, ending his hopes for the 2026 season.
+This was Bowden’s diagnosis last year,” speculated a user on X. Francis, too, was diagnosed with a shoulder impingement in 2025 that landed him on the 60-day injured list.
+Then, in February, it was announced that he would undergo UCL reconstruction surgery (Tommy John), ending his hopes for the 2026 season.

-Above all, the Blue Jays’ fans will surely look forward to Yesavage’s speedy recovery as they aspire for another World Series run.
+The Blue Jays nation will surely look forward to Yesavage’s speedy recovery as they aspire for another World Series run.

 Written by